dnsimple/dnsimple-support/content/articles/account-users.markdown

     ![Add a new member](/files/add-member-link-members-screen.png)

 1. Enter the email address of the user you want to invite.
 It doesn't matter if they have an account with DNSimple or not.
-They'll receive an email inviting them to join the account.
+They'll receive an email inviting them to join as a member of the account.

     ![Add a new member form](/files/add-member-screen.png)

 1. The invitation will appear in the pending invitation section until the user accepts it.
 If there's something wrong with the invite, you can resend it or remove it.
 Removing it will cancel the invitation immediately.
-The user will no longer be able to accept it.
+They'll no longer be able to accept it.

 </div>